fafalone/ShellControls/README.md

 **Requires [twinBASIC Beta 239](https://github.com/twinbasic/twinbasic/releases) or newer**

 >[!IMPORTANT]
->Currently not working in twinBASIC Beta 424-428.
+>TEMPORARY: Currently not working in twinBASIC Beta 424 and newer.

 The demos are all set to open and run, to set these up in your project: